PixelCode01/UIBloatwareRegistry/README.md

 **Important Notes:**
 - Always create backups before removal
 - Test on a non-primary device first
+- Use test mode to preview changes without risk
 - Some apps may reinstall after system updates
 - Factory reset will restore all removed apps